shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “It’ll be longer than a muddy.”

-“Ok, see you in an ersie!”
+“Ok, then see you in an ersie!”

 “Bye, Muddy.”

 The boots had been sitting in a cool, dry place for a very, very long time.
 They were covered in, and filled with, dust.
-Ersie gently tapped them in in various directions to get the dust out.
+Ersie gently tapped them in various directions to get the dust out.
 She wiped down every surface she could, making sure to keep her nose strapped shut.
 Still, she sneezed a few times, necessitating opening the window.

 Finally she was able to see what she was dealing with: Red metal imperial boots with gold plating.
 It had patches where the paint had been chewed down.
 It was very mechanical for a pair of boots: a spring from the heel to the sole, gears in the middle, and a sliding mechanism that separated the rest of the boot from the ground.
 It was very stubborn in moving, making it difficult to tell what the mechanism was for.
-But that wasn’t anything a little oil couldn’t fix.
+But that wasn’t anything a little old oil couldn’t fix.

 After a good oiling, scrubbing, and polishing, the boots sparkled like new.
 Even the missing paint splotches looked fantastic, gave it character.